illuusio/elfcloud-fuse/README.md

 </pre>

 ### Running
-You can test application with (You need Elfcloud.fi account)
+You can test application with (You need elfCLOUD.fi account)

 main/elfcloud-fuse your@domain.com /mount/point/that/you/can/write/and/read